dacharyc/prfocus-website/content/en/docs/pull-requests/incoming-pr.md

 ### When it's a solo PR

 If you have added a pull request that isn't part of a repository you're watching, it automatically goes into your **Watched PRs** list.
 PR Focus assumes that when you **Stop Watching** one of these pull requests, you no longer care about it, and PR Focus deletes it.
 This is the only scenario where PR Focus makes it possible to delete a pull request that isn't closed.

+## Tag Pull Requests

+You can apply custom tags to pull requests to drill down into the work you're tracking in different ways.
+Tag a pull request with a release version, a feature name, or a work category to easily view a roundup of related work.
+For more details, refer to [**Tagged PRs**]({{< ref "docs/pull-requests/dashboards/tagged-prs.md" >}}).